focuson-ts/focuson/ArchitecturalDesignDecisionLog.md

 I propose we keep this data under the 'CommonData' location.
 Indexed by name under there (dateInfo)

+We will have lists of fetchers and we can compose these from the different teams

+## how do we declare them
+Call them 'ReferenceData' They have a domain and a .
+Clearly we want a list of fetchers... so that's like the rest block in a page.
+We probably want multipe of thes

 ## Steps
 * Add time to the tags.
-* Make lists of fetchers by staleness...  (these should compose)
+* Make lists of fetchers by staleness
 * Have a widget to run the fetchers at the right time
 * Add CommonData to the debugger